Actor, comedian Rob Schneider defends comedian Shane Gillis after SNL firing

 Short Bio

 Shane Gillis’ birth took place on 12 December 1988 in Mechanicsburg, Pennsylvania United States.
-He was educated at the Trinity High School, where he played football as an offensive tackle...Full Bio
+He was educated at Trinity High School, where he played football as an offensive tackle...Full Bio